crcz25/asl_project/README.md

 - `model` - Contains the Jupiter Notebook used to train the model.
 It will generate the directory `asl_model` which contains the model and the weights.
 You can find the model and the weights in the directory `backend/models/asl_model`.
     - `american_sign_language` - Contains the dataset used to train the model.
 It was obtanied from [here](https://www.kaggle.com/datasets/ayuraj/american-sign-language-dataset).

+## Installation
+- To install the API server, navigate to the `backend` directory and run the following command:
+    - `pip install -r requirements.txt`
+    - **Note:** You may need to update the version of `tensorflow` to train the model to >= 2.11.0.

 ## Running the Project
 - To run the API server, navigate to the `backend` directory and run the following commands:
     - `python manage.py makemigrations`